msm-mir/Bank-Management-System/README.md

 ## 🎯 Project Goal

-The aim of this project is to simulate a **real-world banking system** and implement its functionalities using core C++ programming concepts like object-oriented programming (OOP), file handling, and user input validation.
+The aim of this project is to simulate a **real-world banking system** and implement its functionalities using core C++ programming concepts like object-oriented programming (OOP) and user input validation.
 The system models real-life banking components such as users, accounts, and transactions.

 ---